Recalling a Masai Mara Safari in Colourful Photo Restoration

 The King

-Disobeying orders and living to tell the tale
+Disobeying Orders and Living to Tell the Tale

 We were told never to get out of the vehicle, because we only had our driver for protection.
 In the event of a lion attack, he would be about as much use as a one-armed gipsy violinist.
 But one day we disobeyed orders and got out of the Land Cruiser in order to get close to some hippos wallowing in the river.
 Peter, our driver, didn’t stop us, and we returned safely to the vehicle.

-After we had driven no more than thirty yards through the long grass we encountered a pride of lions lying under a tree.
+Then, after driving no more than thirty yards through the long grass we encountered a pride of lions lying under a tree.
 They were impossible to see until we were right on top of them.
 Luckily, we were downwind so they didn’t pick up our scent or we could well have become a tasty snack with no hunting required.
 If you think that wasn’t too clever, you are right.

 159_tonemapped